The Latest: Villanova against North Texas, slow and steady

 4:10 p.m.

-Michigan standout Isaiah Livers wore a shirt with (hash)NotNCAAProperty written on it at the top-seeded Wolverines’ NCAA Tournament opener against Texas Southern.
+Michigan standout Isaiah Livers wore a shirt with #NotNCAAProperty written on it at the top-seeded Wolverines’ NCAA Tournament opener against Texas Southern.

 The hashtag is part of a social media effort to raise awareness about inequities in college sports.